 Members select names from a Christmas tree to provide a requested Christmas gift for a child in need.

-Throughout December and beginning of January, we collect warm mittens, gloves, hats and scarves to be sent to Red Bird Mission which serves Appalachia Mountain area in KY and winters are very cold.
+Throughout December and beginning of January, we collect warm mittens, gloves, hats and scarves to be sent to the Jubilee Project in Tennessee.

 Specific items for Andrew Chapel food pantry, CHO in Vienna and SHARE in McLean.
 Ongoing.
 People needed for deliveries to various organizations